ZL-Asica/zl-folio/_pages/about.md

 My research is centered on harnessing the power of `machine learning (ML)` to drive innovation within the `healthcare` sector.
 Fueled by an unwavering enthusiasm for AI technologies, my goal is to significantly improve the precision, efficiency, and capabilities of `consumer health products`.

 As a `fourth-year undergraduate` in the Information and Computer Science (ICS) Honors program, advised by Dr. Mohammad Moshirpour, I pursue a `dual major in Computer Science and Informatics`.
-I am currently applying to Master's programs for Fall 2024 and seeking `Ph.D. opportunities for Fall 2026`.
+I will attend `Master of Science in Computer Science` at `Northwestern University` in Fall 2024 and seeking `Ph.D. opportunities` for `Fall 2026`.

 I enjoy `global travel`, `Japanese anime`, playing `Overwatch`, and aim to be more active.
 I also lead a subtitle group in China, [`BelugaSubs`](https://www.belugasubs.com), aiming to share diverse global stories with Chinese audiences.